Subscribe for mental health updates, research, insights, and and insights sent directly to your inbox

 Table of Contents

 In the first year after giving birth, one in seven people develop postpartum depression (PPD), a mood disorder marked by persistent feelings of sadness and hopelessness affecting daily life.
-Although the condition is relatively common, and a range of treatment options exist, stigma and inadequate access to care keep many from getting the help they need.
+Although the condition is relatively common, and a range of treatment options exist, stigma and inadequate access to mental healthcare treatment options keep many from getting the help they need.
+Charlie Health’s maternal mental health program fills this gap — we offer Charlie Health clients access to perinatal mental health treatment for postpartum anxiety, depressive symptoms, and more.

 After her daughter was born, Charlie Health alum and first-time mom Dejah J. spent nearly a year in the throes of PPD, unable to get treatment due to local provider shortages.
-We sat down with Dejah to learn more about how Charlie Health played a role in both her PPD recovery and parenting journey.
+We sat down with Dejah to see more about how Charlie Health played a role in both her PPD recovery and parenting journey.
+Keep reading to learn how Dejah managed her depressive symptoms and improved her mental health with our maternal mental health program (and see program reviews from other Charlie Health clients here).

 Charlie Health shield logo